Influencing Humans to Conform to Preference Models for RLHF: Trained Experiment Interface details

-We progressively teach subjects how to compute the regret of a trajectory segment by sequentially introducing its components outlined in Equation \ref{eq:segmentregretdet}.
+Note that in this setting, this formulation of regret is equivalent to that of Equation \ref{eq:segmentregretstoch} and to the change in expected return in Equation \ref{eq:segmentcer}.
 When subjects interact with episodes from the delivery domain, we display the components of regret as we introduce them.
 First, we introduce the ``score so far," $\partret{}{r}$.
 Next, we explain the ``biggest possible score increase," $\valend{}{r}$.
 Finally, we present the ``biggest possible final score," which combines both components as $\partret{}{r} + \valend{}{r}$.
 For each component, we explain how it is computed and allow subjects to interact with various tasks to observe the corresponding values.
 Additionally, we ask subjects to compute $\valend{}{r}$ and $\partret{}{r} + \valend{}{r}$ for three different trajectory segments each, providing feedback on their answers.
 Since we always present segment pairs that share the same start state, we do not introduce $\valstart{}{r}$ to subjects because this component cancels out when computing preference distributions using the regret preference model (see Appendix \ref{sec:regretstartstatecancels}).

 After understanding how to compute regret, subjects are taught to use it when generating preferences following a procedure similar to that in Section \ref{sec:teachingpr}.
 They are first asked to label preferences for six trajectory segments.
 Then, they are instructed to generate preference labels based on the ``biggest possible final score" and shown a detailed example.
 Subjects label six more trajectory segments, receiving feedback on the correctness of their preferences as illustrated in Figure \ref{fig:practiceprefinterface}.
 Following this, they are instructed on how \textit{not} to generate preferences (e.g., ``do not select the path that merely has the higher score so far").
 Finally, they are given another six segment pairs to label, with feedback provided on their preferences.
 Note that these pedagogical segment pairs are the same as those used in the $P_{\Sigma_r}$-\textsc{Trained} condition, detailed in Appendix \ref{sec:teachingpr}.